 7. How to start a social media management company?

-To start a social media management company or social media marketing agency, choose a niche, build a strong portfolio, and register your business officially.
-Create service packages for content creation, scheduling, and analytics to help you attract clients and grow your marketing agency.
+Pick a niche, create a portfolio, and register your company.
+Offer packages that include content creation, scheduling, and analytics to attract clients and grow as a social media marketing agency